Video playlist order

 Single Gene Analysis

 This is genotyping for a specific chosen gene only: originally mainly done before Panel tests were developed.
 It is still used for testing family members of someone (the proband), who has been found to have a gene variant.

 Panel testing refers to the testing of groups of genes usually associated with particular medical conditions.
-In the 90 S Study we are doing two large panel tests, cancer and cardiac.
+In The London Genetics Centre Study we are doing two large panel tests, cancer and cardiac.